Wildlander-mod/Support/Docs/SSEFAQ.md

 ## How do I craft Snowberry Extract?

-At the forge, Requires Alchemy Lore Perk.
+At the forge.
+Requires Alchemy Lore Perk.

 ----------

-## How do I craft Healing Poltice?
+## How do I craft Healing Poultice?

 From the "Shift" craft menu.

 Requires 5 "Medicinal Salve" and 1 "Bandage".
-Requires Alchemy Lore Perk Or Craftmanship perk.
+Requires Alchemy Lore Perk or Craftmanship Perk.

-"Medicinal Salve" Can be crafted from Blue Mountain Flower, or any ingredient with Restore Health.
-Requires Alchemy Lore Perk Or Craftmanship perk.
+"Medicinal Salve" can be crafted from Blue Mountain Flower, or any ingredient with Restore Health.
+Requires Alchemy Lore Perk or Craftmanship Perk.

-Bandage Are the Linen Wrap item from Vanilla.
+Bandage are the Linen Wrap item from Vanilla.
 They can be crafted from any cotton or linen cloth.